Please reference these resources for the Interview Process:

 Have a plan

-Note: The Employment Services Unit will review and screen applications against the criteria stated in the vacancy listing and the position description before referring to the department.
-After the final filing date, referrals will be forwarded to the department contact identified on the vacancy listing request.
+Note: The Employment Services Unit will review and screen applications against the criteria stated in the position description before referring to the department.
+After the final filing date, referrals will be forwarded to the department contact identified on the requisition.

 The selection committee must screen applications for the most appropriately qualified applicants to interview.
 After applicants are selected, the committee members should review their applications again to pinpoint areas where additional information may be needed or can be clarified during the interview.
 Prepare key areas of inquiries for all applicants.